 Included on the long list of new facilities just opened or soon to be opened are a state-of-the-art go-kart course, a multi-level outlet mall, a highway rest-stop area, and the tallest Ferris wheel in Taiwan.
 There’s no doubt that the already popular resort is about to become one of Taichung’s biggest attractions.

 On a recent trip to central Taiwan, after disembarking at the Taiwan High Speed Rail Taichung Station, a few friends and I caught one of the park’s dedicated shuttle buses (free), and arrived at the park in just under half an hour.
 We stopped first at the sparkling new Lihpao International Circuit on the east side of the resort, to have a look.
 I’ve been go-karting elsewhere in Taiwan, but not on a track of this size (1.4 kilometers long), practically large enough for actual racecars.
-The circuit will likely be open by the time you read this; it will initially cater to groups only, with advance reservation required.
-An international-standard Formula 3 motor raceway is also under construction on site, set to open in 2018.

 Next was the resort proper.
 We entered Discovery Land, the “land” amusement-park portion (other parts of Lihpao Land are Mala Bay water park, the Room Escape building, Fullon Hotel Lihpao Land, Lihpao Outlet Mall, and Lihpao International Circuit).
 Discovery Land is divided into three major sections: Exciting Paradise features the more daring rides, and occupies the right half of the park (seen from the entrance), Magic Forest at the center and rear-left includes some moderately less “terrifying” rides, while POPA Kingdom, named after the park’s family of cute mascots and catering to younger children, is found to the left.
 We visited in a counterclockwise direction.